iferminm/iferminm.github.io/content/Blog/microservices_2.md

 and the ones I've tried.

-This time, I would like to focus on **Choreography over Orchestration** and **Rely on data, not services** because I feed I didn't develop enough on these ones and those are really import and for my approach on *microservices*, if you paid attention to the subtitle, these are also the two *principles* that will help you *avoid the network*, well, not 100% true because you still need to communicate with your clients and that involves network calls but, at least, it will help you take them to a minimum on internal communication or *message passing*.
+This time, I would like to focus on **Choreography over Orchestration** and **Rely on data, not services** because I feel I didn't develop enough on these ones and those are really important these are also the two *principles* that will help you *avoid sync calls*, which is usually a good practice for inter-service communication.

 But first: